 Unless you want to dress up as a druid or similar character, it is best to wear something warm.
 Even though it is held in the summer, the area is quite humid and it can get chilly at night.
 A thermal T-shirt can be a great complement.
 Don't forget to check the weather forecast and take a raincoat just in case.

 On the other hand, footwear should be comfortable, as the terrain is uneven.
 A good flashlight is almost essential to get from the Visitor Center to the monument.

 How to get from Salisbury to Stonehenge to see the solstice?

 Public transport from London only goes to Salisbury, a few miles from the monument.

 Those who choose this option instead of a private car or organized tour will have no problems on the day.
 From Salisbury train station there are special buses from the Salisbury Reds company that will drop you off at the Visitor Center.
 The schedules can be consulted on their website.

 Once at the Visitor Center you can choose to walk to the monument or get on one of the buses destined to make that journey.
 If in doubt, ask one of the many volunteers who are deployed throughout the complex that day.

 I want to see the summer solstice at Stonehenge, but I can't travel on those dates

-If everything I've told you has caused you to desire to see the moment of sunrise at Stonehenge during the summer solstice but you can't travel to do so on site, there is a possibility that may (somewhat) alleviate that desire.
+If everything I've told you has caused you to want to see the moment of sunrise at Stonehenge during the summer solstice, but you can't travel to do it at the site, there is a possibility that may (somewhat) alleviate that desire.

-For the past few years, the event has been broadcast by English Heritage on their social media channels.
+Since a few years ago, the event is broadcast by English Heritage through its channels on its social networks.
 Although you will not be able to enjoy the incredible atmosphere that is generated, at least you will be able to contemplate this beautiful moment live.